General Information FAQ

 1.)
 You may now register to vote on line.
 You can begin the process by clicking here

 2.)
 Contact us in person or writing, or by phone, fax, or e-mail requesting a mail-in application.
 You can download an application form here

 3.)
 Use the motor vehicle application received with your drivers license application.

 Where do I vote?

 Primary and General Elections are held at all 11 polling places.
-District 1 South End School, District 2 JFK Middle School, District 3 Derynoski Elementary School, District 4 Hatton Elementary School, District 5 Flanders Elementary School, District 6 Depaolo Middle School, District 7 Kelley Elementary School, District 8 Thalberg Elementary School, District 9 Tabernacle, District 10 Plantsville Elementary School, District 11 Strong Elementary School.
+District 1 South End School, District 2 JFK Middle School, District 3 Derynoski Elementary School, District 4 Hatton Elementary School, District 5 Flanders Elementary School, District 6 Depaolo Middle School, District 7 Kelley Elementary School, District 8 Thalberg Elementary School, District 9 Tabernacle, District 10 Oshana Elementary School (Formerly Plantsville School), District 11 Strong Elementary School.
 Click Here

 for a list of streets with polling districts.

 Special Referenda are usually held at one location only - Derynoski Elementary School from 6:00 a.m. to 8:00 p.m.